- As low as $353/Night

 About the Area

 Mid Island, a neighborhood in Hilton Head Island, is home to this villa.
-Newhall Audubon Preserve and Sea Pines Forest Preserve reflect the area's natural beauty and area attractions include Pirate's Island Adventure Golf and Legendary Golf.
+Coligny Beach and Newhall Audubon Preserve reflect the area's natural beauty and area attractions include Pirate's Island Adventure Golf and Legendary Golf.
 Adventure Cove and The Sandbox are also worth visiting.

 Special Instructions